AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 ## Change Log

+### AQTS 2020.3 - Framwork version 2.10
+- Added support for "OtherDischargeSection" channel measurements which can be used to record channel measurements measured against any discharge monitoring method.
+- ManualGaugingDischargeSection.DischargeMethod is now optional and will no longer default to "MidSection" if omitted.

 ### AQTS 2020.2 - Framework version 2.9
 - Added optional NumberOfVerticals property to ManualGaugingDischargeSection.
 This property can be used to specify the number of verticals a manual gauging activity has when there are no verticals to be imported.
 The NumberOfVerticals must be `null` or match the vertical count when the activity has verticals.
 - Added optional MeasurementTime property to DischargeActivity.
 MeasurementTime is set to half way between the Start and End of the MeasurementPeriod when `null`.